Frequently Asked Questions

 Why is protecting our shorelines so important for the health of the lake?

 Glen Lake naturally receives nutrients from the land and rain that enable plant and animal life to live.
 However, excessive nutrients coming into the lake via human impact is preventable by employing “best management practices.”
 Adding too many nutrients to a lake will deteriorate water quality irreversibly.
-So using the greenbelt buffer concept, filtration of nutrients will occur and reduce or eliminate excessive nutrient loading.
+So using the greenbelt buffer concept, filtration of nutrients will occur and reduce or eliminate excessive nutrient loading and help prevent shoreline erosion from waves and winter ice.

 Where are the boat access locations?
 How big a boat can be launched on Glen Lake?